 - Provides or may be expected to provide goods or services to consumer groups that, in the judgment of the General Partner, are traditionally overlooked, such as ethnic minorities and women.

 Monroe has a long history of investing in women and minority-owned businesses and those businesses in underserved communities:

-- Since 2002, Monroe has invested approximately $250 million in 27 transactions in businesses located in this area of concentration.
+- Since 2002, Monroe has invested approximately $380 million in 33 transactions in businesses located in this area of concentration.1

-Please contact Monroe if your company falls within the definitions we have listed so that we may assist you with your business needs.
+Please contact us if your company falls within the definitions we have listed so that we may assist you with your business needs.